behoney/leet-code/README.md

 # leetcode practice repo

-this is personal repo that archieving leetcode solution.
+this is a personal repo to archive leetcode solution.